Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: Overview of the proposed approach for Type 3 problems.

 where $k$ is a universal kernel, such as a Gaussian or a Mat\'{e}rn kernel, with all parameters set to $1$, and $\beta_i$ assigned the default value $0.1$.
-As illustrated in Fig.~\ref{figsimple2}, we select $K_s$ as the first kernel that surpasses a signal-to-noise ratio of 0.5.
+We select $K_s$ as the first kernel that surpasses a signal-to-noise ratio of 0.5.
 If no kernel reaches this threshold, we conclude that $x_1$ lacks ancestors.